Eduardo-Zagalsky/Budgeteer/README.md

 I will be using plaid which needed to be installed from *npm* and will be used to create a bunch of fake customer data for the budget app

-The Schema will consist of a few different tables for users and accounts, they will be linked but seperate tables.
+The Schema will consist of a few different tables for users, accounts, credit, and expenses.
+They will be linked but seperate tables.

 # Getting Started with Create React App